 - Conducting research to better understand the effects of student characteristics on learning, attitudes, and engagement.

 - Disseminating the results of these classroom-based evaluations using scientific methods to the Washington University community as well as to the national and international teaching and learning communities.

-CIRCLE, founded in 2011, is co-directed by Mark McDaniel (Professor of Psychological and Brain Sciences) and Gina Frey (the Florence E. Moog Professor of STEM Education).
+CIRCLE, founded in 2011, is directed by Mark McDaniel (Professor of Psychological and Brain Sciences).